tohru-murakami/Yukari_Code_2/README.md

 % make
 ```

-This generates the executable file grouping_ils.
+This generates the executable file `grouping_ils`.

 Run it as follows: